SDR-Technologies/NanoSDR/README.md

 https://github.com/jocover/jetson-ffmpeg
 This is a full version of FFMPEG including all available supported formats.
 Please report to the author's repository for GPU-accelerated decoders/encoders use.
-Since it's relies on hardware for acceleration, you have to run it as `sudo` user.
+Since it relies on GPU hardware for acceleration, you have to run it as `sudo` user.

 #### multimon-ng 1.1.8
 https://github.com/EliasOenal/multimon-ng